HubertRyanOfficial/kova/README.md

 ## TO DO (URGENT)

-- [ ] Create render function to the client with full_content string
+- [ x ] Create render function to the client with full_content string
+- [ x ] Now with tab bar with aside tag
 - [ ] Create to use tags and making it able to be re-used in others contents
 - [ ] Create a good image uploaded viewer to make more real
 - [ ] Auto draft